Seek Returns logo

 KMX has a Dividend Payout Ratio of 0%, indicating it does not currently pay a dividend.
 This is a common strategy for growth-oriented companies that reinvest all profits back into the business.

-AAP vs. KMX: A comparison of their Payout Ratio against their respective Specialty Retail and Auto - Dealerships industry benchmarks.
+AAP vs. KMX: A comparison of their Dividend Payout Ratio (TTM) against the Specialty Retail industry benchmark.

 Dividend at a Glance